Numerical Analysis of the 1-D Parabolic Optimal Transport Problem: Computational Examples and Results

 \subsection{Algorithm}

 Calculating each row follows the finite difference scheme \eqref{finitedifference}.
 The boundaries and the interior points are calculated separately.
-Checking the error at every grid point for every time-step is computationally expensive, so a well-spaced subset of $\mathcal{G}$ at time step $n$ can be used to measure $E(S_n, x_j)$.
-Once all grid points in the subset are in tolerance, the time iteration is continued until all grid points at time step $n$ tested are within tolerance.
+Checking the error at every grid point for every time-step is computationally expensive.
+To combat this, a subset of the spatial grid points, which we denote by $\mathcal{G}_x$, is selected, and at each time step only grid points in $\mathcal{G}_x$ are tested to be within tolerance.
+If at a certain time step all grid points in $\mathcal{G}_x$ are within tolerance, we proceed by calculating the error at \emph{all} spatial grid points from that time step onward until tolerance is reached at every grid point.

+We now describe several computational examples.
+In examples \ref{simple}, \ref{hiFreqEx}, \ref{otherHiFreqEx}, \ref{920Ex}, \ref{PieceWiseEx} the domains $[A,B] = [C, D] = [-1,1]$.
+In \ref{QuantileEx} $[A,B] = [0,1]$ and $[C,D] = [-\pi, \pi].$ The graphs with color maps show the solution plotted every $1000$ iterations.
+In the tables below $t_{total}$ represents the value of $t$ in \ref{POT} at the final time-step, and CPU Time represents the computer run time in seconds.
+All were run on the CoCalc cloud computing environment with the academic research package.